gnif/LookingGlass/doc/install.rst

 -  $XDG_CONFIG_HOME/looking-glass/client.ini (usually ~/.config/looking-glass/client.ini)

 Config options are merged from all files.
-Same options appearing in more than one file will overridden by the latest loaded one (E.g. an option appearing in ~/.config/looking-glass/client.ini will override the same option appearing in ~/.looking-glass-client.ini).
+Same options appearing in more than one file will be overridden by the latest loaded one (E.g. an option appearing in ~/.config/looking-glass/client.ini will override the same option appearing in ~/.looking-glass-client.ini).
 When first launched, the Looking-Glass client will create the folder $XDG_CONFIG_HOME/looking-glass/